DKIM

 The record includes `t=y`, which signals testing.
 It does not always break mail, but it means the domain owner has not fully moved the key into normal use.

-1. Confirm your email delivery service has verified the DKIM record.
+1. Confirm that your email delivery service has verified the DKIM record.

-2. Send a test email and confirm DKIM pass.
+2. Send a test email and confirm that DKIM passes.

-3. Remove `t=y` from the DNS record if your email delivery service allows manual record editing, or follow that service's instructions to leave test mode.
+3. If your email delivery service allows manual record editing, remove `t=y` from the DNS record.
+If the service does not allow manual editing, follow that service's instructions to leave test mode.

 > For most Mailrith senders, the safest path is to make DKIM align first.
 SPF alignment is useful, but aligned DKIM is usually easier to keep working across forwarding and mailing-list paths.